samborkent/plasma-solver/README.md

-# Plasma Solver v5.0.0
+# Plasma Solver
-Author: Tom Wijnands
+Author: Tom Wijnands, Sam Borkent

-Rewritten and modified for targets of any composition: Sam Borkent

 Based on 'Numerical modelling of the plasma plume propagation and oxidation during pulsed laser deposition of complex oxide thin films', 2020, by